-Hello guys!
-In this article we are going to show you how to create and configure database availability group (DAG).
+In this article, we will show you how to create and configure database availability group (DAG).
 DAG allows you to provide fault tolerance of mailbox databases.
 The essence of its work is creating database copies, so if one of the servers fails, the database is automatically activating on the other.

 DAG was released in Exchange 2010, but in Exchange 2013 it received some improvements.